 The historical joke, if there is one, is on us, indeed.

+The writer is a reader in Politics and Environment at the Department of Geography, King’s College, London.
+His research includes water resources, hazards and development geography.
+He also publishes and teaches on critical geographies of violence and terror

+Published in Daily Times, October 24th 2017.

 https://dailytimes.com.pk/129425/ahmadis-middle-class-anxieties/